About the LDC Driving Instructor Course

 With LDC you could be operating and earning money as a driving instructor on a Trainee Licence within a few short months.

-Following the introduction of the New Part 3 Test at the start of 2018 this option became much more important to have.
 Only a genuine, well established and reputable driving school like LDC can be trusted to provide the required on-the-job training, learners and expert coaching guidance necessary to succeed.
 If you would prefer to keep your current job until you are fully qualified without utilising the Trainee Licence you still can gain similar practical experience by training people for free or by using the learners of one of our existing experienced approved driving instructor mentors.

 Thinking of training with another company and then joining us?